Marconiusiii/OhCraps/README.md

 Placing the 4 or 10 for $25 or more will automatically Buy those bets, and the 2% commission is factored into what you win if they hit.
 For example, Buying the ender
 4 for $25 will win 2 for 1, so you pay $1 to win $50, and will end up collecting $49.

+#### Lay Bets

+Lay Bets are the opposite of Place Bets.
+You will be wagering money that the 7 rolls before the number you are betting on hits.
+This functionality works the same way as the Place Betting system, where you will be asked how much you'd like to Lay against each number.
+Enter a 0 to leave the bet alone.

+Check the Pay Table to see how each of the Lay Bets pays out.

 #### Hard Ways

 The Hard Ways bets are Proposition Bets that are not Single-Roll bets.
 These are bets that a 4, 6, 8, or 10 are rolled  the Hard Way, or with double numbers.
 Rolling a 4 and 4 will make a Hard 8, for example.
 Rolling a 6 and 2 is an Easy 8.
 A Hard Ways bet wins if any of the double numbers are rolled and will lose on either a 7 Out or if the Easy variant of the number is rolled.